nirmalsinhp/read_notes/distributed_systems.md

 ### network behaviour
 - Reliable : message recieved if and only if sent, may be reordered.
 - fair loss : messages may be lost, duplicated, reordered.
-- Arbitary (active advarsary) : malicious advarsary may interfere woth messages (spoof, drop, modify, eavesdrop, replay )
+- Arbitary (active advarsary) : malicious advarsary may interfere with messages (spoof, drop, modify, eavesdrop, replay )

 - Network partition - some links may be dropping/delaying messages for extended periods of time.
 - one type of behaviour can be converted in other type of behaviour.